scipy/scipy/doc/source/tutorial/index.rst

 representation, there are two different was to represent a curve and obtain (smoothing) spline coefficients: directly and parametrically.
-The direct method finds the spline representation of a curve in a two- dimensional plane using the function :obj:`interpolate.splrep`.
+The direct method finds the spline representation of a curve in a two- dimensional plane using the function :obj:`splrep`.
 The first two arguments are the only ones required, and these provide the :math:`x` and :math:`y` components of the curve.
 The normal output is a 3-tuple, :math:`\left(t,c,k\right)` , containing the knot-points,